 In service: 2017-present

-On September 25, 2016, Iranian Defense Minister Hossein Dehghan announced that Iran’s new Zolfaghar ballistic missile, a member of the Fateh family, has a reported range of 700 km.1 The newest member of a group of solid-fueled short-range ballistic missiles, Iran claims that Zolfaghar is equipped with a submunition warhead.2 The Iranian Ministry of Defense released a video allegedly showing the Zolfaghar being fired and hitting a small target.
-The authenticity of the video has not been verified.3 The Zolfaghar may be an evolution of the previously reported Fateh-313, which was unveiled in 2015 but has not been mentioned since then.
+On September 25, 2016, Iranian Defense Minister Hossein Dehghan announced that Iran’s new Zolfaghar ballistic missile, a member of the Fateh family, has a reported range of 700 km.1 The newest member of a group of solid-fueled short-range ballistic missiles, Iran claims it can equip Zolfaghar with a submunition warhead.2 The Iranian Ministry of Defense released a video allegedly showing the Zolfaghar being fired and hitting a small target.
+The authenticity of the video has not been verified.3 The Zolfaghar may be a derived from the Fateh-313.